ManyaChdry/RASA-HealthBot/Progess.md

   **28/06/2021**
-  Monday
-  Meet time
-  Available members:
+  **Monday   Meet time 3:30  Available members: all four**<br>
+  Today we discussed about actions and forms  and explained the concepts of training data to each other.
+Akanksha and Reet is writing actions.py file and will explain it to everyone as both of them know some basic python.

   **29/06/2021**
   Tuesday
   Meet time
   Available members: